jhakulin/realtime-ai/README.md

 class MyAudioCaptureEventHandler(AudioCaptureEventHandler):
    # Implementation of AudioCaptureEventHandler
-   # Handles audio callbacks for user's audio capture and sends audio data to RealtimeClient
+   # Handles audio callbacks for user's audio capture and sends audio data to RealtimeClient after speech has been detected.
-   # Detects speech start and end for response generation and interruption
+   # Handles speech start and end events from the local voice activity detector for response generation and interruption.

 class MyRealtimeEventHandler(RealtimeAIEventHandler):
    # Implementation of RealtimeAIEventHandler